 The University is encouraging international students to remain in New Zealand.
 Travelling to return to your home country at this time could potentially risk your health, as well as your studies.
 It may also be difficult for you to return to New Zealand at a later date.
 The Government’s advice to stay safe is to remain in your residence or student accommodation.

 Exchange or Study Abroad students currently in New Zealand and studying at Massey can choose to either return home or continue their studies with us during Semester 2.
 As there is no indication when New Zealand’s borders will reopen to international travellers, inbound student exchanges are currently suspended.
-International students who would like to explore the option of studying online with Massey during Semester 2, or to apply for a student exchange in 2021, should email email@example.com for more information.
+International students who would like to explore the option of studying online with Massey, or to apply for a student exchange in 2021, should email firstname.lastname@example.org for more information.

-Massey University are here to answer any questions you have about your study.
+Massey University is here to answer any questions you have about your study.
 We also have health and wellbeing support and can offer counselling over Zoom, Skype or WeChat.

 You can also register with NauMai NZ, which is especially for international students, for regular updates, information and support, including advice on looking after yourself and staying healthy and well.